 Grab a copy here here and uncover some monsters.

 500 words; a Christmas ghost story theme; a two week deadline.
 Simple, right?
 And a hell of a lot of fun.

 My sick little flash fiction “Grandmother Rina” pits a venomous grandmother against a murderous Santa, and features in the Australian Horror Writers Association’s Christmas anthology alongside stories by talented writers such as Greg Chapman, Deborah Sheldon and Alan Baxter.

 “A Special Breed”

 In 2016, the Vision Writers Group celebrated twenty years of speculative fiction by publishing Darkest Depths, an anthology of short stories that go dark and delve deep.

-Carnies, lost children and the legend of the Apis bull: what more could you wish for?
+A dark circus, lost children and the legend of the Apis bull; what more could you wish for?